There I was hiking up an active volcano and I was worried that something else was gonna explode — my bladder. I gotta pee. Really bad.

 But their persistence was the least of my problems.

 On top of my list of concerns was my bladder.
 I really, really had to pee.
 But when I realized there really wasn’t anything that I could do about it, I activated my mind-over-matter attitude and pretended that my bladder was not giving me a torture down there.
 It was not hard to do.
 Being surrounded by natural beauty made it a lot easier.
 The wind was strong and made background hums to the caws of the black crows flying overhead.
-They were the only sounds up there.
-Not including the horse ride sales talk.

 Just several minutes into the trek, the spectacular view was unveiled as our guide shared information about the volcano.
 Apparently, the most photographed part of the island — the one that actually looks like a volcano — was not the actual volcano but only one of the several cones and craters of the island.
 It’s called Binintiang Malaki.
 (It has a counterpart called Binintiang Munti but I could not take a photo of it.)
 Our guide also confirmed what I learned in my Geology class back in college: that Taal Lake itself was actually the caldera of a giant ancient volcano and Tagaytay lies on the ridges of its rim.
 Fortunately, the only active part now is that island in the middle of the lake.

-The trees got fewer and fewer as we went on with the trek and the soil we trod on got redder, a sign that we were getting closer to the crater.
-Smoke comes out of the vents on the edges of the cliff and they reek of spoilt eggs, of sulfur.
+The trees got fewer and fewer as we went on with the trek, and the soil we trod on got redder, a sign that we were getting closer to the crater.
+Smoke comes out of the vents on the edges of the cliff, and they reek of spoilt eggs, of sulfur.
 These vents are evidence that the volcano is active.
 Moreover, they inspired us to keep going and move faster for we knew we were almost there.
 It wasn’t long until we could finally see the huts at the ridges of the crater.

 As we made our way along the troughs of the red rock formations that formed the higher, steeper trail to the summit, we had already made friends with the horse ride “agents.”
 My friend Grace, especially, had already connected with some of them on a personal level, talking about their lives and what it was like to work here, their families, their dreams, their frustrations.
 While we still did not ride their horses up the volcano, we had forged a friendly, comfortable relationship with them.
 It was nice to know them on a more personal level and beyond their line of work.
 While we still did not need horses, we promised to rent two from them on our way down.
 (It’s P250 per ride since it’s only one-way.)